agashe/Shoppy/README.md

 # Shoppy

-An eCommerce platform with all basic functionality (cart, inventory ..etc), the platform was built using a simple microservices architecture , consists of 2 services connected to each other using gRPC.
+An eCommerce platform with all basic functionality (cart, inventory ..etc), the platform was built using a simple microservices architecture , consists of 2 services connected to each other using gRPC protocol.

 Technologies used in these project including :